wanda0929/Rydberg_pulse_design/docs/Measurement-Free Error Correction via Multi-Qubit Syndrome Gate Encoding.typ

   date: date,
   heading-color: rgb("#0000ff"),
   link-color: rgb("#008002"),
   abstract: [Logical qubits can be protected from decoherence by performing quantum error correction.
 Naturally, the QEC algorithm requires feedback process to specific hardware platform which takes more time and cause extra error and the syndrome generation process requires movement of atoms which also takes much time.
-In our scheme, we intend to develop a measurement-free and movement-free error correction scheme based on Toric code space.
-With individually addressable, optically trapped, multi-species Rydberg atoms, we perform the multiqubit parity gates to generate syndromes and design a error-correction process without measurement feedback.],
+In our scheme, we intend to develop a measurement-free and movement-free error correction scheme based on Toric code space@Khalifa2021Digital.
+With individually addressable, optically trapped, multi-species Rydberg atoms@Bluvstein_2023, we perform the multiqubit parity gates to generate syndromes and design a error-correction process without measurement feedback.],
   keywords: ("measurement-free error correction", "multi-species array", "parity-gate", "multi-qubit gate", "etc"),
   AMS: ("65M70", "65M12", )
 )